GSA/search.digitalgov.gov/_posts/2018-01-30-monthly-reports.md

 ### Queries with No Results

 A list of queries that returned no results.
-Sometimes searchers look for information on the wrong website, and sometimes they use different words than what are used on the page, and so they get no results from the search index.
+Sometimes, searchers look for information on the wrong website or use different words than what are used on the page, and so they get no results.
 Use this list of Queries with No Results to help searchers get to the information they're looking for.
 You can set up [Best Bets](/manual/best-bets.html), or a [Routed Query](/manual/routed-queries.html).
 You can also [customize the No Results message](/manual/no-results.html) displayed on your results page.

 ## Impressions and Clicks by Module